NLnetLabs/routinator/source/installation.rst

    .. group-tab:: Debian Packages

        If you have a machine with an amd64/x86_64 architecture running a recent Debian or Ubuntu distribution, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
+To use
-       To use it, add the line below that corresponds to your distribution to either :file:`/etc/apt/sources.list` or :file:`/etc/apt/sources.list.d/`.
+       it, add the line below that corresponds to your distribution to :file:`/etc/apt/sources.list` or add it to a file called :file:`nlnetlabs.list` you create in :file:`/etc/apt/sources.list.d/`.

        .. list-table:: Debian
           :widths: 1 15